sd19spring/FlagQuest/README.md

   def rotate(self):
         """Rotates the darkness to match the player""" angle = self.player.cont.angle
-        self.image = self.rotations[angle]      # overlay image of darkness that points in same direction as player
+        self.image = self.rotations[angle]      # overlay image of darkness that points in same direction as

   def draw_position(self):
       """Finds the draw position for the darkness based on player position"""